 - Group presentations on exercise and pregnancy by health promotion coordinator/exercise therapist.

 Kamiyo Yahehk – “Breathe Well” Project

 The Kamiyo Yahehk project honours the traditional use of tobacco while educating on the unhealthy consequences of commercial tobacco use.
 It also offers programs and assistance on the journey to quit smoking.

 - Protection: Actions on tobacco protection measures (e.g. policies and/or by-laws prohibiting smoking in public places within the community and prohibiting sales to minors)

 - Prevention: to prevent commercial tobacco misuse

-- Education: Education and skill development activities for community members; and, training for community workers on health promotion and tobacco-related topics including sacred use of tobacco and the misuse of commercial tobacco.
+- Education: Education and skill development activities for community members.
+Training for community workers on health promotion and tobacco-related topics including sacred use of tobacco and the misuse of commercial tobacco.

 - Cessation: tools, programs and activities to support community members to quit smoking or quit other forms of tobacco misuse.

-- Data Collection and Monitoring: sharing best practises.
+- Data Collection and Monitoring: sharing best practices.